adembudak/vim-doctor/README.md

 ##### adding plugin with vim-plug

-vim-plug is a plugin manager for Vim which allows you to add, update, remove plugins.
+vim-plug is a plugin manager for Vim and allows add, update, remove plugins.

 run the follong command:
 ```bash